Edsger W. Dijkstra: EWDs

 Dijkstra was well known for his habit of carefully composing manuscripts with his fountain pen.
 The manuscripts are called EWDs, since Dijkstra numbered them with EWD, his initials, as a prefix.
 According to Dijkstra himself, the EWDs started when he moved from the Mathematical Centre in Amsterdam to the Eindhoven University of Technology (then Technische Hogeschool Eindhoven).
 After going to Eindhoven, Dijkstra experienced a writer's block for more than a year.
 He distributed photocopies of a new EWD among his colleagues.
 Many recipients photocopied and forwarded their copies, so the EWDs spread throughout the international computer science community.
 The topics were computer science and mathematics, and included trip reports, letters, and speeches.
 These short articles span a period of 40 years.
 Almost all EWDs appearing after 1972 were hand-written.
 They are rarely longer than 15 pages and are consecutively numbered.
 The last one, No. 1318, is from 14 April 2002.
 Within computer science they are known as the EWD reports, or, simply the EWDs.
 More than 1300 EWDs have been scanned, with a growing number transcribed to facilitate search, and are available online at the Dijkstra archive on the website of the University of Texas.

+Simplicity and elegance

+Dijkstra thought simplicity and elegance were important in computer science and in mathematics.
+His interest in simplicity came at an early age and under his mother's guidance.
+He once said he had asked his mother whether trigonometry was a difficult topic.
+She replied that he must learn all the formulas and that, further, if he required more than five lines to prove something, he was on the wrong track.